 After the release of a UNC-like colorway earlier this summer, a brand new Nike SB x Air Jordan 1 Low “Desert Ore” rendition is dropping soon.
 This variation of the silhouette boasts a special theme that unveils hues of Royal Blue and Dark Powder Blue when the Desert ore canvas upper is worn off or torn off.
 The right shoe reveals a UNC Powder Blue underneath, while the left pair is dipped in Black and Royal.
 Finally, a white midsole and mismatching outsole round out the style.

-Look for the Nike Air Force 1 Low “Black Skeleton” at select Nike stores and online, including the KicksOnFire Shop on October 25.
-The retail price is listed at $130.
+Look for the Nike SB x Air Jordan 1 Low “Desert Ore” at select Nike SB stores and online via SNKRS, as well as including the KicksOnFire Shop on December 9.
+The retail price is listed at $120.
 Always keep it locked to KicksOnFire for the latest in sneaker news, release dates and where to purchase your favorite kicks.

 Jordan Brand’s exclusive “Fearless Ones” collection, continues this weekend with the arrival of the Air Jordan 1 High Zoom, a revised rendition of the iconic silhouette.
 Defined by the incorporation of Nike’s signature Zoom Air cushioning technology, the sneaker’s blacked-out upper that is treated with a 3M reflective finish, that reveals an iridescent sheen when exposed to flash.
 Finally, the sneaker is topped off with a “Zoom” tag on the lateral side, “Zoom Air” branding on the tongues and insoles, numeral/letter marking across the heel and a full-length blacked-out Zoom rubber sole.